-- your coverage under the Policy terminates; or - you become eligible for coverage under any other group disability income policy.
+- your coverage under the Policy terminates; - you become eligible for coverage under any other group disability income policy; or - you refuse to complete a rehabilitative assessment or you cease to participate in a Rehabilitation Program without Good Cause.

 If your new disability begins later than the time periods specified, you will need to complete a new Elimination Period.